wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 _On the monsters' turn, they might attack you.
 In this case, you'll have to dodge._

 <ins>**Dodging:**</ins> The referee will tell you if the attack is easy, normal or hard to dodge.
 Roll Dexterity.
-A die roll of 1 on an dodge means double damage.
+A die roll of 1 on a dodge means double damage.

 <details markdown="1">
 <summary><i>Example: Combat</i></summary>
-*Gretchen is figthing a dangerous troll.
+*Gretchen is fighting a dangerous troll.
 She acts first.
 On her turn, she yells at her teammate Beau to stop being a coward, swings her sword at the troll, and moves to the edge of a pit, hoping to lure the monster into a precarious position.
 The referee tells to make a normal attack roll, so she rolls a D20 and adds her Dexterity hoping to get above 15.
 The result is 18, it's a hit!
 Her sword inflicts 1D8 points of damage to the troll, who is infuriated.*

 *It's the troll's turn!
 The referee announces that the monster chases her to the edge of the pit and swings its club at her.
 She must dodge!
 She rolls a D20 and adds her Dexterity.
 15!
-It is not enough to avoid the troll's powerfull blow.
+It is not enough to avoid the troll's powerful blow.
 The referee rolls the monster's damage: 8.
 Gretchen loses that many Hit Points, reach 0.
 She starts dying.*
 </details>
 </details>